Align your marketing automation team with cutting-edge technology

 Marketing automation has been around for a while, but some companies are still struggling to make it deliver real business value.
-If you’ve got a clear strategy and organized, actionable marketing data, it may be a lack of the right skills, processes, and ways of working that is slowing down your marketing automation team.
+If you’ve got a clear strategy and organised actionable marketing data, it may be a lack of the right skills, processes, and ways of working that is slowing down your marketing automation team.

 Marketing automation is not only about technology

 We usually speak about marketing automation in the context of technology.
-IT infrastructure, software, and data are crucial here, but that’s not all there is to it: even more importantly, marketing automation requires changes in an organization’s teams, resources, marketing processes, and ways of working.
+IT infrastructure, software, and data are crucial here, but that’s not all there is to it: even more importantly, marketing automation requires changes in an organisation’s teams, resources, marketing processes, and ways of working.

-Marketing has traditionally been an ad hoc discipline, where new ideas, needs, and actions tend to pop up with short notice.
+Marketing has traditionally been an ad hoc discipline, where new ideas, needs, and actions tend to pop up on short notice.
 In theory, the digital world enables quick action, but when it comes to marketing automation, impromptu needs easily lead to one-time solutions, which do not contribute to creating a comprehensive, scalable system.